Skip to Content

 When it is time to plant out, the ground should be cleared of weeds, and a layer of homemade compost will be added.
 This will help add all the feed required for the plants to thrive in winter.
 Do not dig this ground; you will destroy all the beneficial soil life.

-If you want to know more about soil, check out the live stream below on YouTube.
-Where I explain all the different soil types.
-How to test for nutrients and PH and adjust the soil’s PH to best suit your vegetables.
+If you want to know more about soil, check out the live stream below on YouTube, where I explain all the different soil types.
+How to test for nutrients and PH and adjust the soil’s PH to suit your vegetables best.

 Build Soil Quality

 Building the soil quality in your garden is probably one of the most important things you can do for your plants and health.
-It will make your life as a gardener much easier, The plants are stronger and able to defend against predators and pests.
+It will make your life as a gardener much more accessible; the plants are more robust and can defend against predators and pests.

 Storing Winter Vegetables

 Vegetables will start regrowing if temperatures climb above 10℃ or 50℉ for a few weeks.
-To preserve your vegetables, it is important to prevent this temperature rise.
+To preserve your vegetables, it is essential to prevent this temperature rise.

 There are exemptions to this rule, though.
-Onions, Garlic and Squash, produce dry skin, which protects the vegetable.
+Onions, Garlic and Squash produce dry skin, which protects the vegetable.
 Keeping these damps would cause them to rot.
 Being cold is fine.
-To store these, you will want to leave them in a cool, dry place for a week or two to start the curing process.
+You will want to store these in a cool, dry place for a week or two to start the curing process.
 Check out this YouTube video here on how to cure and store onions.

 Where to store the vegetables?